gutentag2012/form-signals/docs/guide/concepts.md

 ## Form

-A form is the main part of the library.
-It is the single source of truth for the form data, it holds all the references to the data of each field and the data that is not controlled by a field.
+The form is the core component of this library.
+It acts as **the single source of truth** for all form data.
+It holds references to both the data of each field and any data not controlled by a specific field.

-Besides owning the data,
-the form is also alone responsible for the submission of the form data and can handle validation on the complete form data.
+In addition to managing the data, the form is solely responsible for submitting form data and can handle validation for the complete form data.

-With these functionalities the form is able to work without the need for any fields.
-All the core functionalities can be accessed through the form instance.
+These functionalities allow the form to function independently of any fields.
+All core features can be accessed through the form instance itself.

-Nested data will be stored as nested signals, that way the form can guarantee that each change to a value will only affect subscribers to the child value.
-You would access nested data like this:
+Nested data is stored using nested signals.
+This approach ensures that any changes to a value only affect subscribers to the specific child value.
+You would access nested data in the following way:

 ```ts
 import {FormLogic} from "./FormLogic";